RidwanAdebosin/mygithubrepo/README.md

 ###

-the GitHub logo standing alone in the home-page will take viewers to my profile
+The GitHub logo standing alone in the home-page will take viewers to my GitHub profile.

+You can check this project on Netlify by clicking [MyGitHubAPI](https://glowing-dasik-d65c6f.netlify.app/)